 What are examples of major DeFi liquidity pools?

 Uniswap is a decentralized token exchange that operates with a 50% reserve of Ethereum contracts, and another 50% reserve of ERC-20 tokens, such as Maker (MKR), or Tether (USDT).
-Trading ETH for any of the ERC-20 standard tokens can be done through this open-source platform, which also allows you to provide liquidity to the pool by simply depositing any pair of the supported tokens at a 50/50 ratio.
-In exchange, you’ll receive an equivalent amount of Uniswap tokens that will entitle you to collect the proportional amount of a 0.3% fee distributed among all Uniswap token holders, for every trade taking place at the pool.
+Trading ETH for any of the ERC-20 standard tokens can be done through this open-source platform.
+It also allows you to provide liquidity to the pool by simply depositing any pair of the supported tokens at a 50/50 ratio — and in exchange, you’ll receive an equivalent amount of Uniswap tokens that will entitle you to collect the proportional amount of a 0.3% fee for every trade taking place at the pool, which is distributed among all Uniswap token holders.
 The most popular pools on Uniswap include DAI-ETH, ETH-USDT, and WBTC-ETH.

 Initially a digital exchange platform, Balancer has transitioned into one of the most exciting DeFi liquidity pools of the moment.
 In this non-custodial portfolio manager, users create funds based on the cryptocurrencies in their portfolios.
 These do not need to follow the standard 50/50 proportion that helps keep the AMM constant, as Balancer supports pools with up to 8 different tokens.
-Moreover, providing liquidity to a Balancer pool is rewarded with their own BAL tokens and a portion of the trading fees whenever the network uses their liquidity to trade.
+Moreover, providing liquidity to a Balancer pool is rewarded with the platform's own BAL tokens and a portion of the trading fees whenever the network uses the liquidity that LP has put into the pool to trade.
 MKR-WETH, BAL-WETH, and WETH-DAI-USDC are among the most popular pools of Balancer.

 Based on Ethereum, Bancor is a liquidity pool platform with some interesting features that make it stand out against other competitors.
 It uses similar AMM mechanisms as Uniswap or Balancer, although it has a varying transaction fee that usually oscillates between 0.1 and 0.5%.
 Furthermore, its pooling system allows Ethereum, EOS tokens, its own BNT token, and its stable coin USDB.
 The most popular pools on Bancor include USDT-BNT and USDC/BNT.